LuanRoos/Automatic-Differentiation/README.md

 # lurodiff

-My attempt at an automatic differentiation library to be used to calculate gradients for a feedforward neural network.
+My attempt at an automatic differentiation library to be used for calculating gradients of a feedforward neural network.